-The community also is burdened by a high rate of crime, having one of the highest per-capita homicide rates in the nation.
-In addition to safety concerns, outdoor recreation and active transportation is also hampered by a lack of maintenance of existing trails and the need for more connected walking and biking infrastructure.
+The community is also burdened by historical and perceived high rates of crime.
+In addition to safety concerns, outdoor recreation and active transportation are hampered by a lack of trail maintenance and the need for more connected walking and biking infrastructure.
 Limited access to active recreation and transportation, coupled with limited access to stores that sell fresh and healthy food, can lead to poor health outcomes for local residents.
 However, a strong and growing urban agriculture movement is helping to bring healthy food options to North Richmond.

-DISADVANTAGED COMMUNITY INDICATORS (2017)
+IMPACTED COMMUNITY INDICATORS (2021)

-Ranking of North Richmond Census Tract Relative to the State
+Ranking of Most Impacted Census Tract in North Richmond Relative to the State